 “Burma army uses cluster bombs to take key KIO position near Laiza,” Kachin News Group, 26 January 2013.

-The photographs were contained in an email sent to the CMC from Hkun Htoi, Deputy Secretary, Kachin National Council, 19 April 2013.
+The photographs were contained in an email sent to the CMC by Hkun Htoi, Deputy Secretary, Kachin National Council, 19 April 2013.

 Email from Bertil Linter, 25 March 2013.

 HRW also documented the attacks on Laiza on 14 January 2013, which killed three civilians.
-See HRW Press Statement, “Burma: Halt Indiscriminate Attacks in Kachin State,” 17 January 2013.
+See HRW, “Burma: Halt Indiscriminate Attacks in Kachin State,” 17 January 2013.